North Korea Threatens Nuclear-To-Nuclear Showdown, Says Pence Is Making ‘Ignorant And Stupid’ Remarks

 During the statement, Choe warned that “Whether the U.S. will meet us at a meeting room or encounter us at nuclear-to-nuclear showdown is entirely dependent upon the decision and behavior of the United States.”
 The suggestion of such a “nuclear-to-nuclear showdown” is quite unlike Kim Jong Un’s previous requests to meet with President Trump.
 Although there appeared to be progress in anticipation of the historic summit between Trump and Kim, relations have staled in recent weeks.
 Notably, North Korea accused the U.S. and South Korea of holding military drills in anticipation of a North Korea takeover.

-Additionally, Choe said that Pence making comments about approaching North Korea like Libya is “stupid”.
+Additionally, Choe said that Pence making comments about approaching North Korea like Libya is “stupid.”

 “U.S. Vice-President Pence has made unbridled and impudent remarks that North Korea might end like Libya, military option for North Korea never came off the table, the U.S. needs complete, verifiable, and irreversible denuclearization, and so on… As a person involved in the U.S. affairs, I cannot suppress my surprise at such ignorant and stupid remarks gushing out from the mouth of the U.S. vice-president.”